gras64/rasa-german-demo/data/nlu/nlu.md

 - Was machst du bei Rasa?
 - Was baut Rasa?
 - Was macht Rasa?
-- Was macht Rasa?
 - Was macht rasa genau?
 - Was genau ist Rasa?
-- Was ist Rasa?
-- Was macht rasa genau?
-- Was ist Rasa?
 - Was ist der RASA-Stack?
 - Was ist rasa?
 - Kannst du rasa erklären?